0xceba/hide_crontab_carriage_return/README.md

 1
 ```

-`crontab -l` treats the control characters the same way that `cat` and `head` do: `crontab -l` interprets the carriage return as an instruction and moves the cursor to the front of the line.
+`crontab -l` treats the control characters the same way that `cat` and `head` do: `crontab -l` interprets the carriage return as an instruction so `crontab -l` moves to the beginning of the line before continuing to write to stdout.

-### How do we execute this?
+### How is this tactic executed?

 **Manual execution:**
 1. Edit the current user's crontab: `crontab -e`